Lars Boje Mathiesen

-Lars Boje Mathiesen^{da} (born 21 May 1975) is a Danish politician who has been an independent member of the Danish Parliament, the Folketing, since March 2023.
+Lars Boje Mathiesen (born 21 May 1975) is a Danish politician who has been an independent member of the Danish Parliament, the Folketing, since March 2023.
 Previously a member of the Nye Borgerlige (New Right) political party before his expulsion in 2023, he was first elected to the Folketing at the 2019 general election for the Nye Borgerlige and again at the 2022 general election.

 In February 2023, he succeeded Pernille Vermund as leader of the Nye Borgerlige, but was dismissed and expelled from the party in March after disputes over remuneration and campaign finances.

 Background

 Boje was born on 21 May 1975 in Skive and is the son of musician Peter Boje Mathiesen and Inge Burmølle Mathiesen.
 He grew up on a disused farm near Ribe, according to his own statement in a hippie family.
 He is a trained primary schoolteacher, having studied at Ribe Seminarium and Nørre Nissum Seminarium in 2000 to 2005.
 He worked as a primary schoolteacher at various schools from 2005 to 2019.
 As a teacher, he has taught social studies, English, Christianity and history.

 He studied management and psychology in the United States at Southeast Missouri State University.
 Previously, he had his own hotel and café in Ribe.